 ‘…free movement of labour hasn’t worked for a lot of people.
 It hasn’t worked for many of the people in this country, where they’ve been undercut, who feel insecure’.

-UK opposition leader Jeremy Corbyn confirmed that free movement would end on leaving the EU.
+UK opposition leader Jeremy Corbyn confirmed free movement would end on leaving the EU.
 At the September 2017 annual UK Trades Union Congress (TUC) conference, Corbyn said:

 ‘When we leave the EU, the current free movement rules will end.’